 Li, a two-time NCAA Coach of the Year (2002, 2006) and 11-time Pac-12 Women’s (2001-02-03-05-06-09-10-11-12-13-14) and 2009 Pac-10 Men’s Diving Coach of the Year and the winner of the 1998 and 1999 United States Olympic Committee’s “Diving Developmental Coach of the Year” award, came to USC after serving as the head coach of the Mission Viejo (Calif.)
 Nadadores Diving Team since 1993.

 The 2013 season saw Li’s latest success story emerge as Ishimatsu, then a sophomore transfer and the younger sister of former USC diving champion Victoria Ishimatsu, set an NCAA record (396.75) en route to the NCAA platform title.
 She also won the event at the Pac-12 Championships to go with a second on 1-meter and a fourth on 3-meter.
-Freshman Sam Adams was also a two-time Pac-12 finalist.
-On the men’s side, Jordan Gear repeated as a Pac-12 finalist on platform.
+Adams was also a two-time Pac-12 finalist as a freshman.
+On the men’s side, Gear repeated as a Pac-12 finalist on platform.

 In 2011, Victoria Ishimatsu was tabbed as the Pac-10 Women’s Diver of the Year for the third year in a row after claiming both Pac-12 springboard titles for the second year in a row.
 She competed in all three boards at the NCAAs, scoring on the 1-meter and platform.
 Junior Harrison Jones earned All-American honors on 3-meter and won the 1-meter title at Pac-12s.
 Senior Steven Starks was also a three-time Pac-12 finalist.
 Also in 2011, Li served as the World Championships USA Diving Team Manager.
 Li’s then-club diver and current Trojan, Haley Ishimatsu (the younger sister of Victoria), won a 2011 U.S. national title on 10-meter.